MDavidHernandezP/OnlineStoreWebScraperAPI/README.md

 - First, using a web browser to acces the localhost with the respective port, copy and paste this url in your web browser's search bar `http://localhost:8000`.

 - Second, using an API visualization or management tool, such as [Postman](https://www.postman.com/downloads/), or you can also use an extension for Visual Studio Code called [Thunder Client](https://www.thunderclient.com/), both works basically the same.
-In both tools, you will see a search bar with a HTTP Method beside, in the search bar copy and paste the localhost with the correct port like `http://localhost:8000`, then make sure that the HTTP Method is set in `GET`.
+In both tools, you will see a search bar with a HTTP Method beside, in the search bar copy and paste the localhost with the correct port like `http://localhost:8000`, then make sure that the HTTP Method is set to `GET`.

 ## Specifics API Endpoints scrape and manual